j-f-d/hass-esi-thermostat/README.md

 Restart Home Assistant to load the integration.

-### Configuration

-After downloading
+### Adding and Configuring the ESI Thermostat Integration

+After downloading, like other integrations, this integration must be configured in HASS.

 1. In Home Assistant, navigate to **Settings** > **Devices and services** > **Add Integration**
-2. Search for **ESI Thermostat**
+2. Search for **ESI Thermostat (JFD)**
-3. Enter your ESI account email and password, as used for the ESI Centro App
+3. Enter your ESI account email and password[^1], as used for the [ESI Centro App]
 4. Optionally, change the refresh interval to control how frequently the thermostat data is updated

+[^1]: The credentials are held within your HASS instance as part of the integration configuration and are only used via an **https** connection to the ESI servers to obtain an authorisation key when necessary.

 ## Usage